We know shockingly little about many of the conveniences we rely on in modern life.

 The cars we drive, the trains we ride, the smartphones into which we type our most sensitive personal data — for most of us, their inner workings are pure mystery.

 The same goes for our birth control.
 Questions abound about the tiny pills — or patches, or condoms, or intrauterine devices — that we count on to sidestep unwanted pregnancies.

-Many women have obsessively Googled questions like these, along with other reproductive health queries.
+Many people have obsessively Googled questions like these, along with other reproductive health queries.

-Lisa Bonos, writer and editor of The Washington Post’s Solo-ish, was in a new relationship that had more potential than any other in recent years.
+Post editor Lisa Bonos was in a new relationship that had more potential than any other in recent years.
 Until they had an argument about birth control that changed everything.